Meet the team

 Logo of the Centre for Effective Altruism - three blue circles inside on another.

-Logo of the Open Wing Alliance - A solid black line drawing of a hen with her wings outstretched
+Logo of the Open Wing Alliance - a chicken with outspread wings in a circle.

 A huge thank you to the Open Wing Alliance for grants awarded for 2021, 2022 and 2023.